enso-org/hiring/people/project-manager.md

 # Project Manager
-[Luna](https://luna-lang.org)  is looking for project manager to support the development team, foster effective communication, and create tools and resources that drive improvements to the teams' execution and the product itself Luna is a project said by Singularity University to have the potential to change the lives of one-billion people.
+[Enso](https://enso.org)  is looking for project manager to support the development team, foster effective communication, and create tools and resources that drive improvements to the teams' execution and the product itself Enso is a project said by Singularity University to have the potential to change the lives of one-billion people.
 If you bring strong interpersonal skills and a passion for teamwork, this could be the role for you.